Avery2/_projects/project-graveyard.md

 This is a place to write about failed or abandoned projects.
 It's basically so I don't feel like it was wasted effort and to encourage me to kill projects that aren't working.

+List of dead projects:

+1. Project Graveyard: This project.
+I thought I would write about these failed projects that never reached a polished state but who was I kidding?

 <p class="text-center">
 {% include elements/button.html link="" text="Coming Eventually (Maybe)" %}
 </p>